 The preparation of the consolidated financial statements requires Group management to exercise judgment and to make estimates and assumptions.
 These estimates and associated assumptions are based on historical experiences and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an on-going basis.
-Revision to accounting estimates are recognised in the period in which the estimate is revised if the revision affect only that period, or in the period of the revision and future periods if the revision affects both current and future period.
+Revision to accounting estimates are recognised in the period in which the estimate is revised if the revision affect only that period, or in the period of the revision and future periods.